manzt/trevorma.nz/posts/001-be-assertive.md

 el.innerHTML = "Hello, world!";
 ```

-Interestingly, this approach ends up being both safer _and_ more concise than the
+Interestingly, this approach ends up being both safer _and_ more concise than
-(unsafe) TypeScript alternatives.
+the TypeScript alternatives.
 A JSDoc-style type assertion, for example,
-requires more ceremony and offers less safety:
+requires much more ceremony compared to `as` and offers less safety:

 ```javascript
 let el = /** @type {HTMLElement} */ (document.querySelector("#root"));
 ```

-## Conclusion
+## What we assume

 Assertions aren't just runtime checks; they're a means to collaborate with the
 type checker and write more robust code.
 While type systems and assertions